mosip/mosip-infra/deployment/v3/rancher/on-prem/nginx/README.md

 * Command line utilities:
   * `ip`.
   * `docker`(only for wireguard bastion setup).
-* The SSL certificate and key pair to be copied into this machine.
+* SSL certificate as given in [SSL Certificates with Letsencrypt](../../../docs/wildcard-ssl-certs-letsencrypt.md).
+The SSL certificate and key pair to be copied into this machine.
 The script will prompt for the path to these.
-  * To get wildcard ssl certificates using letsencrypt, use [this](../../../docs/wildcard-ssl-certs-letsencrypt.md).

 ## Installation
 ### Nginx + Wireguard